- You may choose to provide a single example of a time during your life in which you overcame failure.

-OVERVIEW: This is your typical “why school” essay.
-Basically, what you’ll be doing for this prompt is answering why you think University of Pittsburgh is the school for you.
+OVERVIEW: This is your typical “Why this school?” essay.
+Basically, what you’ll be doing for this prompt is answering why you think the University of Pittsburgh is the school for you.
 Remember to be as specific as possible throughout the process of crafting this essay.

 Consider every point you jotted down on the list.
 By now, you should have a clear idea of the reasons you will incorporate and the clear writing style you will use when writing this essay.
 You may choose to narrow down and finalize your reasons based on criteria similar to the following: